atmos/atmos.github.io/auto-deployment/index.md

 * Your CI system calls back to GitHub stating that the commit passed tests.
 * GitHub creates a deployment for your successful commit status.
 * The HerokuBeta service picks up the deployment and pushes your master branch out.

-### Branch based continuous deployment

-<em>This is currently unimplemented</em>

-Example:

-* You deploy a non-default branch from chat `/deploy myapp/mybranch`.
-* The HerokuBeta service picks up the deployment and pushes your 'mybranch' branch out.
-* You add commits and push to the 'mybranch' branch.
-* GitHub dispatches a push event to your CI system.
-* Your CI system calls back to GitHub stating that the commit passed tests.
-* GitHub creates a deployment for your successful commit status on the deployed branch.
-* The HerokuBeta service picks up the deployment and pushes your 'mybranch' branch out.

 ## Setup